abocchieri/abocchieri.github.io/publications.md

 - **Bocchieri, A.**, Booth, L., and Mugnai, L. V. (2024).
     Exploring Synergies between Twinkle and Ariel: a Pilot Study. *Submitted to the Astronomy & Astrophysics journal*

+- **Bocchieri, A.**, Mugnai, L. V., and Pascale, E. (2024).
+    PAOS: a fast, modern, and reliable Python package for Physical Optics studies. *Submitted to SPIE*

 <!-- - **Bocchieri, A.**, Changeat, Q., Mugnai, L. V., and Pascale, E. (2024).
     taurex-emcee: automated, parallelized atmospheric retrievals with TauREx 3.1 and the emcee sampler. *Submitted to JOSS* -->